johndeguerto/API-Oauth2/README.md

 ## API-Oauth2 application example

-# Below is the quired parameters for this example
+# You will need the following fields filled out in app.js
 ```
 // Clear Clouds api based url
 // Replace fqdn with the server fqdn provided by your admin